stehardy90/football-data-pipeline/README.md

 - **Raw Layer (Bronze)**: Ingests raw JSON data from the API and stores it in BigQuery as is.
 This layer contains the untransformed data for competitions, matches, and players etc.
 - **Staging Layer (Silver)**: Cleans and structures the raw data into a more usable format.
 This includes tables like stg_matches, stg_scorers, and stg_teams, which prepare the data for analysis by handling data cleaning, transformations, and schema standardisation.
 - **Aggregate Layer (Gold)**: Contains fact and dimension tables ready for reporting and analysis.
-For example, fact_scorers aggregates player performance data, while dim_teams holds descriptive information about teams.
-- **Analytics Layer**: Business-focused views that calculate aggregated metrics such as goals per game, team performance, or player rankings over time.
+In this project, reporting views that summarise or aggregate data, such as goals per game or player rankings, are also included directly within the Gold layer for simplicity.
+Although a separate analytics layer could be used in larger or more complex projects, this approach keeps the architecture streamlined.

 ## Technologies Used